 What is a Bid Bond?

-What type of work may have Performance and Payment bonding requirements?
+What type of work may require Performance and Payment Surety Bonds?

-Below are a few types of construction work that may require bonding:
+The following are a few types of construction projects which may require bonding:

 - General Contracts